crixtt/PublicClass-Module/README.md

 # PublicClass-Module
-A simple class module for lua.
+A simple class module for roblox lua.

 Simply drop the module into ReplicatedStorage.